AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/results/README.md

+## Pooled results

-Results are organized by project as follows:
+Pooled analysis results are organized by project as follows:

 ```console
 └── {project id}